-It's unbelievable to me that a company would pay a developer $60-$100k in salary, yet cripple him or her with terrible working conditions and crusty hand-me-down hardware.
+It's unbelievable to me that a company would pay a developer $60—$100k in salary, yet cripple them with terrible working conditions and crusty hand-me-down hardware.
 This makes no business sense whatsoever.
 And yet I see it all the time.
 It's shocking how many companies still don't provide software developers with the essential things they need to succeed.

 I propose we adopt a Programmer's Bill of Rights, protecting the rights of programmers by preventing companies from denying them the fundamentals they need to be successful.

 With the crashing prices of LCDs and the ubiquity of dual-output video cards, you'd be crazy to limit your developers to a single screen.
 The productivity benefits of doubling your desktop are well documented by now.
 If you want to maximize developer productivity, make sure each developer has two monitors.
 Or three.

 Developers are required to run a lot of software to get their jobs done: development environments, database engines, web servers, virtual machines, and so forth.
 Running all this software requires a fast PC with lots of memory.
 The faster a developer's PC is, the faster they can cycle through debug and compile cycles.
 You'd be foolish to pay the extortionist prices for the extreme top of the current performance heap – but always make sure you're buying near the top end.
 Outfit your developers with fast PCs that have lots of memory.
 Time spent staring at a progress bar is wasted time.

 Every programmer shall have their choice of mouse and keyboard